Brandon Zylstra: Professional career

-Before the 2016 NFL Draft, Zylstra participated in North Dakota State's pro day and at an NFL regional combine in Arizona, posting a 34-inch vertical jump, a 4.64-second 40-yard dash and 16 reps on the 225 lbs bench press.
+Before the 2016 NFL draft, Zylstra participated in North Dakota State's pro day and at an NFL regional combine in Arizona, posting a 34-inch vertical jump, a 4.64-second 40-yard dash and 16 reps on the 225 lbs bench press.
 While he went undrafted, he impressed scouts with his athleticism and catching ability.

-Edmonton Eskimos (CFL)
+Edmonton Eskimos

 Following college, Zylstra moved to Arizona to train with former teammate Griffin Neal.
 While in Arizona, he attracted the interest of CFL teams during tryouts and was signed by the Edmonton Eskimos to a two-year contract.
 In his first season in the league Zylstra made a quick impact, catching 34 passes for 508 yards with 3 touchdowns in only six regular season games.
 In two playoff games he caught six passes for 108 yards.
 He was named the Eskimos rookie of the year for the 2016 season.
 Zylstra had an outstanding 2017 campaign, leading the CFL in receiving yards with 1,687 (225 ahead of second place S. J. Green).
 He played a big role in both of the Eskimos playoff games as well, catching 12 passes for 221 yards with one touchdown.
 He was named a CFL All-Star after the conclusion of the season.

-Minnesota Vikings (NFL)
+Minnesota Vikings

 On January 3, 2018, Zylstra signed a standard rookie, non-guaranteed three-year deal starting at a $480,000 salary for 2018 with the Minnesota Vikings.
 He made the Vikings roster, playing in all 16 games primarily on special teams, and had one catch for 23 yards against the New York Jets in Week 7.

 On August 31, 2019, Zylstra was waived by the Vikings.

 Carolina Panthers

 On September 1, 2019, Zylstra was claimed off waivers by the Carolina Panthers.
 Zylstra caught one of two targets for seven yards in a Week 14 40–20 loss to the Atlanta Falcons.
 In Week 17, against the New Orleans Saints, Zylstra posted a career-high six catches on eight targets for 96 yards.
-On December 27, 2020, Zylstra scored his first career NFL touchdown after recovering a muffed punt return in the endzone that was mishandled by Washington Football Team returner Steve Sims Jr. during the first quarter of a 20-13 victory for the Panthers.
+On December 27, 2020, Zylstra scored his first career NFL touchdown after recovering a muffed punt return in the endzone that was mishandled by Washington Football Team returner Steve Sims Jr. during the first quarter of a 20–13 victory for the Panthers.
 After the game, Zylstra was congratulated by Washington head coach Ron Rivera, who was his coach the previous season.

 On February 22, 2021, Zylstra signed a one-year contract extension with the Panthers.
 He was placed on injured reserve on October 19, 2021.
 He was activated on November 13.

 On December 18, 2021, Zylstra kicked off three times in place of Zane Gonzalez after he got injured in warmups against the Buffalo Bills, averaging 48.7 yards per kick.

 On March 16, 2022, Zylstra re-signed with the Panthers.
 He was released on August 30, 2022.